 Words are powerful.
 Mothers’ and teachers’ ability beliefs have a strong influence on the child’s own ability perceptions.
 Girls tend to perform to what is spoken about them.
 Girls rely on a teacher evaluation as a measure of their mathematical ability rather than other objective measures of their performance.
 This perception may cause those students to underestimate their own ability.
 And this underestimation of their ability may in turn be detrimental to future performance, as judgment of one’s own ability has been found to be correlated with achievement ( Muzzatti & Agnoli, (2007).
 The female child’s perception about her math ability can be shaped by factor that have nothing to do with her ability.
 I suspect that the same will be true also for science, for computer science, for technology, and for engineering.

-Likewise, several studies on parental attitudes and expectation about science have found that parents: believe that sons are more interested in science than daughters (Tenenbaum & Leaper, 2003, Andre et al.,1999); have higher expectations of boys’ performance than girls’(Andrea, Whigham, Henderickson,& Chambers, 1999); believe science is more difficult and less important for girls than boys (Teneenbaum & Leaper, 2003; Andrea et al.,1999); and engage in more complex dialogue about scienific concepts with boys than with girls (Tenenbaum & Leaper, 2003) ( Saucerman & Vasquez, 2010).
+Likewise, several studies on parental attitudes and expectation about science have found that parents: believe that sons are more interested in science than daughters (Tenenbaum & Leaper, 2003, Andre et al.,1999); have higher expectations of boys’ performance than girls’(Andrea, Whigham, Henderickson,& Chambers, 1999); believe science is more difficult and less important for girls than boys (Teneenbaum & Leaper, 2003; Andrea et al.,1999); and engage in more complex dialogue about scienific concepts with boys than with girls (Tenenbaum & Leaper, 2003;Saucerman & Vasquez, 2010).
 Mothers and fathers believe that boys are more competent in math than girls

 The female student suffers from psychological issues like the result of this lack of science and math ability, lack of self-esteem, and lack of self-efficacy which are learning barriers to succeeding in the secondary course work and programs that would prepare her for the STEM field.
 The bible says as a man thinks in his heart so is he (proverb 23:7).
 Negative stereotypes and words about their math and science abilities have made into their ears, into their hearts and into their minds.
 Female students and minorities do not enter the STEM field because they feel they won’t succeed.